traugdor/CreeperConfettiFabric/README.md

 - Ratio of damage if a creeper will explode into confetti.
 - Chance to play sound effect if a creeper will explode into confetti.

+You must install in both the client and server for it to work in SMP.

 Code licensed with MIT, feel free to use in modpacks.